Donald Trump Is The First U.S. President To Step On North Korean Soil

 Donald Trump has become the first sitting U.S. president to cross into North Korea after he met Kim Jong Un in the demilitarized zone.

-CNN is reporting that Trump first met the North Korean leader between the two Koreas, and then stepped over the line walking 20 steps into North Korea.
+CNN is reporting that Trump first met the North Korean leader at the border between the two Koreas and then stepped over the line, walking 20 steps into North Korea.
 Trump and Kim Jong Un are now said to be talking.
-When the two leaders met in the DMZ, Kim said to Trump, “If you step over this line you will be the first US president to step on North Korean soil.”
+When the two leaders met in the DMZ, Kim told Trump that he’d be making history.

+“If you step over this line you will be the first US president to step on North Korean soil,” he said.

 Trump then stepped over the line, and Kim made a pronouncement that history had been made.